-Line art and coloring pages
+Line art and coloring books

 Early in 2016 an adult coloring book found its way into my studio.
 It was a curious thing, filled with very detailed line art.
 As a tattoo artist I was immediately drawn to it, yet I didn’t know what to do with it at the time.
 I flipped through the pages on daily basis.
 I wasn’t particularly blown away by the art work, yet I could not stop staring at it.
 I was very intrigued.
 Why did I like this peculiar book so much?
 One day, as I was flipping through the pages, again, I found a perfect place to insert my own character.
 This page was mostly empty with just a thin flower design stretched across it.
 My fantasy forest creature fit in perfectly.
 I snapped a photo and posted it on Facebook.
 Within days several people were asking me to join their coloring groups.
 Coloring groups?
 What’s this?

-I soon discovered an entire new and exciting corner of the art world.
+I soon discovered an entirely new and exciting corner of the art world.
 Thousands of people of all ages and backgrounds brought together by a very interactive hobby – coloring.
 I selected more fun pages in my one an only coloring book to play with, always adding something personal to each one.
 I found it interesting that I could never bring myself to color the given images.
 I felt that they were missing something very important to me – a story.
 Many of my new friends noticed this as well and soon began requesting that I make my own line art to color.
-I took their advise and began releasing individual coloring pages.
+I took their advice and began releasing individual coloring pages.

 I encourage my members to use my pages as inspirations to create art and to tell stories rather than simply color in between the lines.
-I believe that the therapy in coloring does not come from the methodic small muscle use, but from self expression.
+I believe that the therapy in coloring does not come from the methodic small muscle use, but from self-expression.